When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Are People For?

-Be aware that Leeva is neglected by her parents, but if your child can handle Matilda or A Series of Unfortunate Events, they can handle this.
-Leeva embarks on her adventure with the help of a timid boy, librarians, and a lonely badger, hoping to change her community for the better.
+If your child can handle Matilda or A Series of Unfortunate Events, they will love this.
+Leeva embarks on an adventure with a timid boy, librarians, and a badger to change her community.
+It is quirky and heartwarming.

 Product Specs